Pylons/pyramid/docs/narr/project.rst

    ``.views.my_view`` could be replaced with ``myproject.views.my_view``.

 #.
-Lines 11-15 register a view named ``static``.
-This view
+Lines 11-14 register a static view, which will register a view
-   declaration points at the ``static_view``, which is a view implementation that serves static files from the filesystem for the default application.
+   which serves up the files from the static directory in the package.

 ``views.py``
 ~~~~~~~~~~~~